Morgan Beller, co-creator of the Libra digital currency, just joined the venture firm NFX – TechCrunch

 As she half-jokingly explains it, “Crypto is a mental virus for which there is no cure.
 I was at a16z when they got infected with the crypto virus.”
 She eventually caught it herself, and by the time she joined Facebook, she says she “realized no one was thinking about that space full time, so I took it upon myself to [help the company] figure out its point of view.”

-Indeed, a CNBC story about Beller last year reports that at one point, she was the sole person on a Facebook blockchain initiative — meeting with those in the know, attending relevant events, and otherwise researching the technology.
+Indeed, a CNBC story about Beller last year reports that at one point, she was the sole person on a Facebook blockchain initiative — meeting with those in the know, attending relevant events and otherwise researching the technology.
 Bill Barhydt, the CEO of the digital wallet startup Abra, told the outlet of Beller: “I give her a lot of credit for taking what seems like a very methodical, long-term approach to figuring this out.”

 All that said, Beller notes that as a full-time investor with NFX, she will not be focused exclusively or even mainly on crypto.
 Her focus instead will be finding and helping to cultivate seed-stage startups that aim to grow so-called network effects businesses.

-It’s the broad theme of NFX, a now 25-person outfit cofounded five years ago by serial entrepreneurs who have all seen their companies acquired, including Levy-Weiss (who cofounded the online travel site Lastminute.com, and the social casino game publisher Playtika); Pete Flint (cofounder of the home buyers’ site Trulia); and James Currier (of the social network Tickle).
+It’s the broad theme of NFX, a now 25-person outfit co-founded five years ago by serial entrepreneurs who have all seen their companies acquired, including Levy-Weiss (who co-founded the social casino game publisher Playtika); Pete Flint (founder of the home buyers’ site Trulia and on the founding team of the online travel site Lastminute.com); and James Currier (of the social network Tickle).

 Certainly, she will keep busy at the firm, she suggests.
-As part of getting to know the partners and their thinking better, she introduced them to one company that they have since funded.
+As part of better getting to know the partners and their thinking, she introduced them to one company that they have since funded.

 The pace has generally picked up, Flint tells us, saying that during the second quarter of this year and the third, NFX has twice broken its own investing records both because of “incredible founders who are reacting to this opportunity” and growing awareness about NFX, which last year closed its second fund with $275 million.